felippenardi/nodejs-geckoboard-spark-core-example/README.md

-# nodejs-geckoboard-spark-core-example
+# Simple NodeJS TDD Example

-This is an API interface that bridges Spark Core and Geckoboard.
+This is a simple example nodeJS repository with TDD

 ## Run tests